MicrosoftDocs/cloud-adoption-framework/docs/get-started/team/cloud-strategy.md

 ## What's next

 Strategy and planning are important.
-However, nothing is actionable until you identify the cloud adoption functions that are needed on your team.
+Nothing is actionable until you identify the cloud adoption functions that are needed on your team.
 It's important to understand these key capabilities before you begin your adoption efforts.

 Align your strategy with the [cloud adoption functions](../../organize/cloud-adoption.md) by working with the adoption team or individuals who are responsible for these functions.